nmljourn124/final_project/README.md

 2. Text wrap the sheet so that everything is visible in each cell.

 ### Interrogating My Data
 After cleaning my data, I put a filter on my entire dataset to find the highest and lowest value of each column.
-Here is a bulleted list of information that piqued my interest:
+Here is a bulleted list of some information that piqued my interest:
 * Most common major for women: Psychology (307,087)
 * Least common major for women: Military Technologies (0)